 Ingredients

-- Turmeric is optional for color.
+- Turmeric.
+Turmeric is optional and just used for color.

-Substitutions
+Substitutions & Variations

 You can also purchase already made chickpea tofu from the refrigerated section of your local grocery store like Whole Foods and Kroger.
+Here are a couple of premade store bought soy-free alternatives:

 Franklin Farms - chickpea tofu sold at Whole Foods